 OUR ADDICTION TREATMENT EXPERTS

-At Bluff Plantation, we’ve brought together a team of world-class addiction experts utilizing a proven model of addiction treatment leading to lifelong recovery.
+At Bluff, we’ve brought together a team of world-class addiction experts utilizing a proven model of addiction treatment leading to lifelong recovery.

 Renowned Addiction Medicine Experts

 Bluff is staffed by experts known for their experience, compassion and success in helping patients overcome addiction.
 Our multidisciplinary team includes board-certified physicians and addiction medicine fellows, psychiatrists, psychologists, physician assistants, registered nurses, licensed therapists and counselors who have dedicated their careers to helping individuals achieve a lasting recovery.